abhijeet-godspeed/notes/QA-Engineer-v2/m.md

 5. **Ask the user which test framework to use.**
    - For now, only provide the option: `jest`.

-6. **Set the `lastActivity` field** to the current timestamp in ISO format.

-7. **Framework-specific instructions for setting up the configuration and filling the `testProgress` field in qa-context.json file:**
+6. **Framework-specific instructions for setting up the configuration and filling the `testProgress` field in qa-context.json file:**
    - After identifying the framework, refer the following list of framework specific instructions and follow those steps to create some files that are needed for testing:
 ```
 #### godspeed